 Surl laughed, grateful for the distraction.
-“Play along, you two, otherwise he will sulk and complain about his stump for hours.”
+“Play along, you two, otherwise he’ll sulk and complain about his stump for hours.”

-With martyred expressions, they allowed themselves to be shown to the table by Peter who readied the chairs for them and tucked in strips of linen to serve as bibs.
+With martyred expressions, they allowed themselves to be shown to the table by Peter who readied the chairs for them and tucked in strips of linen to serve as their bibs.
 He so enjoyed the role that Pup and Rabbit eventually entered into the spirit of the charade ordering venison and champagne for their evening meals.
-Suddenly, there was a scraping outside the sewer access door followed by six rapid knocks but before the first knock all four children had their weapons at the ready.
+Suddenly, there was a scraping outside the sewer access door followed by six rapid knocks but before the first knock sounded, all four children were already away from the table in fighting stances and holding their weapons at the ready.

-Surl gingerly opened the cellar door but Ignatius was long gone.
+After two minutes of bated breath, Surl gingerly opened the cellar door but Ignatius was long gone.
 In the dim light of the lantern she beheld on the walkway a thermos flask, a jug of fresh milk and two rolled up parchments tied with string.
-She opened the thermos cap slowly and sniffed the contents.
+She opened the thermos cap slowly and sniffed at the contents.
 “Hot tea!” she exclaimed, her eyes widening.
 “Quickly, Rabbit, light two more candles and bring those cups to the table.”

-Surl gazed at the parchments and saw that Ignatius had marked out the access routes to fuel stores, the generator room, the former laboratories where the begiullers were made, the Angel hangars, The Great Manse and the Great Annex.
+Surl gazed at the parchments and saw that Ignatius had marked out the access routes to fuel stores, garages, the generator room, the former Exodus laboratories where begiullers were made, the Angel hangars, the Great Manse and the Great Annex.
 “Bless Ignatius: we have a chance,” she sighed with relief.
-“We can stop the Order from hunting the Light-Father and the others.”
+“We might be able to stop them from searching for the Light-Father and the others.”

 Pup paused from slurping at his hot tea.
-“Does that mean we are not going to die?” he asked brightly.
-“Are we really going to finish the Tales of Pup the Mighty and his Catapult of Justice?”
+“Does that mean we‘re not going to die?” he asked brightly.
+“Are we really going to finish the Saga of Pup the Mighty and his Catapult of Justice?”

-Despite her heavy heart, Surl nodded: “Yes, we will live to tell the saga of Pup the Mighty but finish your food first: we can’t bring down the Order on an empty stomach!”
+Despite her heavy heart, Surl nodded and forced a smile: “Yes, we will live to tell the Saga of Pup the Mighty but finish your food first: we can’t bring down the Order on an empty stomach!”

 Pup was gently snoring on the other side of Fern with a drawn knife still in his hand.
-Harold clearly saw Fern’s maternal love for both children as she held them close to her: a small pool of love in their nightmarish, dystopian childhoods.
+Harold clearly saw Fern’s growing maternal feelings for both children as she held them close to her: a small pool of solace in their nightmarish, dystopian childhoods.

 “I hear your thoughts, dear heart,” she said candidly.
-“I too wish to grant these poor children a peaceful life.”
+“I too wish I could grant these poor children a peaceful life.”

-He was about to reprimand her for reading his thoughts but his ire dissolved in the deep love he had for this beautiful witch – even though he knew he would never fathom her powers.
-His world had no such creatures except in fairy tales and myths but then it struck him: the university had been awash with tales and rumours about the strange events happening around that patient of Doctor Smith’s.
-He’d seen the vending machine embed itself in a wall then he had witnessed the hell-lights and been translocated into this world.
-He had no rational explanation for these events yet here was: Light-Father to the Scatterlings.
+He was about to reprimand her for using telepathy but his ire dissolved in the deep adoration he had for this beautiful witch – even though he knew he would never fathom her powers.
+His world had no such creatures except in fairy tales and myths but then it struck him: the university had been awash with rumours about inexplicable events happening around that bizarre patient of Doctor Smith’s.
+He’d seen the vending machine embed itself in a wall then he’d witnessed the hell-lights and the shadows and then he’d been translocated into this world.
+He had no rational explanation for these events yet here was: the Light-Father.

-He listened to the rain hammering onto the roof and the bass reverberations of the thunder shaking both innards and the dust from ceilings and shelves and decided that there was nowhere else in the universe he would rather be.
-He saw damp patches forming in the ceiling corners and resisted the sudden irrational urge to go upstairs and fix the hail-shattered roof tiles.
+He listened to the rain hammering onto the roof and the bass reverberations of the thunder shaking both innards and the dust from the ceilings and shelves and decided that there was nowhere in the universe he would rather be.
+He saw damp patches forming in the ceiling corners and resisted a sudden irrational urge to go upstairs and fix the hail-shattered tiles.

 “This home will soon succumb to the elements,” Fern sighed.
 “As will millions of others,” she paused at the sound of shouting and a brief scuffle in the kitchen.
-She turned to Peter who was wide awake with his eyes shining brightly in the candle light: “Ignore them, Peter, it is but a family reunion unsought-for.
-Tell us what happened to you in those three long weeks away from us.”
+She turned to Peter who was staring at her, his eyes shining brightly in the candle light: “Ignore them, Peter: it’s only a family reunion.
+Please, tell us what happened next in the Saga of Pup the Mighty.”

 “Then tell us more about him,” Harold urged.
-“This storm will last for hours so we have plenty of time.”
+“This storm will last for hours so we have all the time in the world.”

 (c) 2019 Paul D E Mitchell PRS and other copyrights protected.